-Section 13.9 requires the registrant making a referral to satisfy itself that the party receiving the referral is appropriately qualified to perform the services, and if applicable, is appropriately registered.
-The registrant is responsible for determining the steps that are appropriate in the particular circumstances.
-For example, this may include an assessment of the types of clients that the referred services would be appropriate for.
+Section 13.9 requires thea registrant making a referral to take reasonable steps to satisfy itself that the other party receivingto the referral arrangement is appropriately qualified to perform the contemplated services, and if applicable, is appropriately registered.
+The registrant is responsible for determining the due diligence steps that are appropriate necessary in the particular circumstances.
+For example, this may We expect that, at a minimum, they will include